sigurdnev/nordic_workshop/README.md

 ### Step 4

 Now that we have copied the received data into the `uart_string` array we want to compare the content of `uart_string` with a known command.
-This can be done by using the [strcmp](https://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm) function, which will return 0 if `uart_string` is equal to the
+This can be done by using the [strcmp](https://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm) function, which will return 0 if `uart_string` is equal to the command.

 ```C
     if(strcmp(uart_string,"COMMAND_1") == 0 )